Join the Challenge

 Yes, there is an actual “Rocky Mountain.”
 It rises above the more famous Manitou Incline and the Barr Trail, both of which are great options for a loop hike up this peak near Colorado Springs.

-Original Six-Pack route: Rocky Mountain via the Manitou Incline
+Recommended Six-Pack Route: Rocky Mountain via the Manitou Incline

 MOUNT SHERMAN – Elevation 14,035′ (4,278 m)

-New for 2018, Mount Sherman is the perfect 14er for starting out.
+Mount Sherman is another great 14er for starting out.
 No technical climbing (unless you go in the springtime snow) and unlike many of the other 14ers, much less crowded.
-And it's very near Horseshoe Mountain.

 GRAYS PEAK – Elevation 14,270′ (4,350 m)